Bronze drum

 Bronze drums are ancient artifacts found in various cultures in Southeast Asia and southern China.
 The drums were cast in bronze using the lost-wax casting method.
 The drums were both musical instruments and cult objects.
 They are decorated with geometric patterns, scenes of daily life and war, animals and birds, and boats.
+Bronze drum is considered as one of the national symbols of Vietnam.

 History

 The earliest written records describing the drum appeared in the Shi Ben, a Chinese book dated from the 3rd century BC.
 The Hou Hanshu, a late Han dynasty book dated to the 5th century AD, describes how the Han dynasty general Ma Yuan collected bronze drums from northern Vietnam to melt down and recast into bronze horses.

 Bronze drums are venerated in Vietnamese folk religion.
 Thần Đồng Cổ (bronze drum god) along with excavated bronze drums were worshipped in several temples such as the Đồng Cổ Temple in Thanh Hóa and the Cao Sơn Temple in Hanoi.
 The 14th century book Việt Điện U Linh Tập mentioned the Bronze drum cult as early as in 1020.

 In 1902, a collection of 165 large bronze drums was published by Austrian archaeologist Franz Heger, who subdivided them into a classification of four types.
-Chinese archaeologists classify them into the heavier Yue drums, including the Đông Sơn drums, and the Dian drums, which has eight subtypes.
+Chinese archaeologists classify them into the heavier Yue drums, including the Đông Sơn drums, and the Dian drums, which has eight subtypes: Wanjiaba, Shizhaishan, Lengshuichong, Zunyi, Majiang, Beiliu, Lingshan and Ximeng.

 In China, during the Great Leap Forward campaign from 1958 to 1960, people were mobilized to collect all metal materials, including ancient bronze wares, were melted down to producing steel in backyard furnaces.
 Many ancient bronze drums were destroyed as the result.